friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2014-11-01-project-milkweed_planting.md

 [More on pollinators](http://www.fws.gov/pollinators/)

-In addition, these gardens will provide color in a natural setting for our local parks.
+In addition, these gardens will provide color in a natural setting for our parks.
 They will also serve as viewing center for local students and teachers.

 Monarch butterflies have declined to 10% of their previous population and are due to become an endangered species.
 They need all the help we can give.